saakshig12/Bootstrap-Portfolio/README.md

 # Bootstrap-Portfolio

-This file contains a series of works that I have completed during my time at the Penn LPS coding bootcamp.
+This file contains a series of works that I have completed during my time at Penn State.
 The file consists of 3 main sections: About me, Portfolio and Contact Me.
 About me section consists a brief about me and my background.
 Portfolio contains a selection of my works.